Perry-SC/Perry-SC.github.io/_posts/2020-01-31-Perspective-on-job-approaches.markdown

 *Dear Professor...*

-Possibly the worst start to an email that I could receive outside of actual profanity.
+Already not a great start.
 Such a generic introduction.
 Now, I'm pretty sure from the start that this email was not only sent to me.
 Best-case scenario I have received a copy-pasted message with little thought about me involved.
 I might even be BCC'd in with a hundred other researchers, with the view that "any of these will do".
 If you want a reply to your email, at least take the time to find out my name!

 Even worse, a quick google would show that I'm not even a professor yet... thanks for rubbing it in!

+*EDIT:* An interesting point was raised on Twitter about the impact of cultural language differences on this introduction.
+Dear Professor can be meant as a term of respect for communications from international students.
+On its own, perhaps this start could be accepted, but combined with the points that follow regarding tailoring your communication to the receiver, it leads to a diminished opinion of the message.
+It's also worth mentioning that every email I've received from predatory journals or conferences had started with "Dear Dr" or Dear Prof", and that isn't particularly good company to keep.

 <img src="/images_posts/2020-01-31/Laptop.png" width="30%"/>
 <figcaption>Generic openings such as "Dear Sir/Madam" or "To whom it may concern" are far less likely to be answered than addressed messages.
 Image credit: clipart-library.com</figcaption>